Vehrik/FarOut/Characters/Physiology.md

 --------------------------------------------------------

     Benefits
+    |   +3 Natural Defense
     |   +3 Speed
-         |  (Incidentally provides +1 to Body Capacity)
     |   +3 Stamina
-    |   +3 Natural Defense
+    |   You may make +2 additional Dodges per Round.
     |   Dodge Attempts made for attacks from larger Creatures are made with a Bang
-    |   You may move through/be in the Occupied Space of Creatures that are
+    |   You may move through/be in the Occupied Space of other Creatures unhindered.
-        Small or larger unhindered.

     Penalties
     |   -3 Brawn
     |   -4 Natural Stride
     |   -5ft Reach
-    |   Creatures that are Small or Larger may move through your Occupied Space
+    |   Creatures that are Tiny or Larger may move through your Occupied Space
         unhindered

     Dimensions
     |   Height:   6in ~
     |   Weight:   0.05lb ~

-    Brawn Maximum: 2
+    Brawn Maximum: 1
-    Speed Maximum: 8
+    Speed Maximum: 10
     Momentum:     -3
     Occupied Space:   <1 x 5ft^3 Square